dmalikov/dotfiles/README.markdown

 # dotfiles

-World of configuration files managed by [`biegunka`](https://github.com/biegunka).
+World of configuration files managed by [`biegunka`][biegunka].

 [![Build Status](https://drone.io/github.com/dmalikov/dotfiles/status.png)](https://drone.io/github.com/dmalikov/dotfiles/latest)

 ## What is it?

-This is `biegunka`-powered repository containing my configuration files.
+This is [`biegunka`][biegunka]-powered repository containing my configuration files.
 It has nice mechanism for maintain many working environments with different configurations.

 ## Why biegunka?